aystarik/i2c-ch341-usb/README.md

 The CH341A only supports **7 bit addressing**.

-Due of the limited CH341A USB endpoint buffer size of 32 byte that is used for I2C data as well as adapter in-band signaling, the driver supports only I2C messages with a **maximum data size of 26 bytes**.

 ## GPIO limitations

 Data pins D0...D7, which are normally used for SPI interface but not for the I2C interface, can be configured as GPIO pins as following.